What Are the 4 Ds of Medical Negligence?

 Direct Causation

-If you choose to go swimming and your wound later becomes infected, it may be hard to prove that the doctor’s actions were the cause of your injuries.
-On the other hand, if your doctor does not properly close or bandage the wound and you develop an infection at the hospital, you may be able to prove a direct connection between the doctor’s negligence and your injury.
+If you choose to go swimming and your wound later becomes infected, it may be hard to prove that the doctor's actions were the cause of your injuries.
+On the other hand, if your doctor does not properly close or bandage the wound and you develop an infection at the hospital, your attorney may be able to prove a direct connection between the doctor's negligence and your injury.

 Damages